Brick Breaker

-Brick Breaker is a video game, which was developed by Ali Asaria, that came preloaded on the BlackBerry and is now available on App Store (iOS).
+Brick Breaker is a mobile video game developed by Canadian developer Ali Asaria, that came preloaded on certain BlackBerry devices.

 Gameplay

-Brick Breaker (platformer) is a Breakout clone which the player must smash a wall of bricks by deflecting a bouncing ball with a paddle.
+Brick Breaker is a Breakout clone in which the player must smash a wall of bricks by deflecting a bouncing ball with a paddle.
 The paddle may move horizontally and is controlled with the BlackBerry's trackwheel, the computer's mouse or the touch of a finger (in the case of touchscreen).
-The player gets 3 lives to start with; a life is lost if the ball hits the bottom of the screen.
+The player gets three lives to start with; a life is lost if the ball hits the bottom of the screen.
 When all the bricks have been destroyed, the player advances to a new, harder level.
 There are 34 levels.
 Many levels have unbreakable silver bricks.
 If all lives are lost, the game is over.
-There are many versions of brick breaker, some in which you can shoot flaming fireballs or play with more than one ball if the player gets a power up.
+There are many versions of Brick Breaker, some in which players can shoot flaming fireballs or play with more than one ball if the player gets a power up.

 Reception

 Brick Breaker has a cult following of professional players trying to achieve high scores.
-The game's addictiveness was highlighted by The Vancouver Sun: There are "dozens of forums, support groups and yes, a Brick Breaker Addiction Facebook page, with spouses complaining of addicted mates."
+The game's addictiveness was highlighted by The Vancouver Sun; there are "dozens of forums, support groups and yes, a Brick Breaker Addiction Facebook page, with spouses complaining of addicted mates."

+Lawsuit

+After Atari issued a number of threats, BlackBerry operator Research In Motion sued Atari in an Ontario court in 2006, claiming that Brick Breaker does not infringe Atari copyrights related to Breakout.